-As in the past, faculty teaching in the classroom (CL) this fall may choose to employ supplemental methods, including recording, broadcasting, and other traditional methods for students to receive course content by way of accommodation for a student who is asked to isolate or quarantine, or is unable to attend an in-person class for an extended period of time.
+As in the past, faculty teaching in the classroom (CL) this spring may choose to employ supplemental methods, including recording, broadcasting, and other traditional methods for students to receive course content by way of accommodation for a student who is asked to isolate or quarantine, or is unable to attend an in-person class for an extended period of time.

 Depending on specific learning objectives and available technologies, faculty have options to engage impacted student(s) including live synchronous sessions, or curate/create asynchronous digital content such as presentations, multimedia, readings, and discussion boards.